andyatkinson/andyatkinson.github.io/rails-tips.md

 That works but can introduce breakages due to slighy differences in PG versions between multiple environments, which can be quite irritating.

 A better solution is to use the [fx](https://github.com/teoljungberg/fx) gem.
 With fx, native database functions can be dumped into the Ruby schema format.
 Yay!

+#### Remove unused indexes

+In a Rails migration, check for the existence of the index like: `index_exists?(:table_name, :column_name)` before writing it.
+Indexes may have different generated names in different environments.